rubocode/frontier.nvim/doc/design/goals.md

 > JUL 22, 2025

-I would be happy if I could create a handful of colorschemes with a single theming abstraction that is customized to accomodate multiple palettes.
+I would be happy if I could create a handful of colorschemes with a single theming abstraction (an _archetype_) that is customized to accomodate multiple palettes.
-They will use different palettes and different choices (colors and themes) in injecting those colors into the highlight scheme which support _standard_ neovim highlighting and _custom_ plugins.
+We will use different palettes and different choices (colors and themes) and map it into the _archetype_ an inject those color choices into the highlight scheme which supports _standard_ neovim highlighting and _custom_ plugins.

-It seemed a good idea to centralize and stabilize the highlight definitions and link them via a dynamic internal abstraction in order that all themes (colorschemes) benefited when a new plugin or a new neovim feature was added to the ones that were chosen to be included.
+It seemed a good idea to centralize and stabilize the highlight definitions and link them via a dynamic internal abstraction (an _archetype) in order that all themes (colorschemes) benefited when a new plugin or a new neovim feature was added to the ones that were chosen to be included.

 ## frontier